 To prove the first part, we show that the resulting $v_i s_\ell$-path and $v_j t_\ell$-path are usual.
 We denote these two paths by $Q_i$ and $Q_j$ correspondingly.
 We give the proof only for $Q_i$, since the proof for $Q_j$ is symmetric.

 We first show that $|V(Q_i)|\ge 3$.
-Since $\{u_i, v_i, x_i, s_\ell\} \subset V(Q_i)$, it is enough to show that there are at least three distinct vertices among $u_i, v_i, x_i, s_\ell$.
+Since $\{u_i, v_i, x_i, s_\ell\} \subseteq V(Q_i)$, it is enough to show that there are at least three distinct vertices among $u_i, v_i, x_i, s_\ell$.
 The only two pairs of vertices that can coincide are $u_i, v_i$ and $x_i,s_\ell$, since they belong to disjoint paths $P_i$ and $P_\ell$ correspondingly.
 Hence, if $|V(Q_i)|<3$, then $u_i=v_i$ and $x_i=s_\ell$ both hold.
 But $u_i=v_i$ implies that $P_i$ has length $0$ and $s_i=t_i=u_i$.
 Then $u_ix_i=s_is_\ell$, so $s_is_\ell \in E(G)$, and \Cref{rrule:distinct_path_endpoints} is applicable for $P_i$ and $P_\ell$.
 This contradiction proves $|V(Q_i)|\ge 3$.

 It is left to show that there is no edge between the endpoints of $Q_i$, $v_i$ and $s_\ell$.
-Indeed, if $v_is_\ell \in E(G)$, then we have an edge between a special path $P_i$ and an endpoint of $P_\ell$, then \Cref{rrule:special_with_usual} is applicable.
+Indeed, if $v_is_\ell \in E(G)$, then we have an edge between a special path $P_i$ and an endpoint of $P_\ell$ implying that \Cref{rrule:special_with_usual} is applicable.
 This contradiction proves the claim. \end{claimproof}

 The list of reduction rules of the algorithm is exhausted.
 Starting from this point, the algorithm exploits the structure of the graph, assuming that no reduction rule is applicable.
 In what follows, we explain these structural properties.
 We also give the last solution subroutine of the algorithm.